lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ```
 and save.
 To activate the new setting, restart the computer.

-## Faster, faster, performance is key!
+## Faster, faster, performance is key !

 ### Move /tmp to tempfs